 Behavior Intervention Specialist (BIS)

-Working with our behavior intervention support specialists, teachers and related service staff can develop the skills necessary to better support students so that they may remain in the least restrictive environment.
-Our BIS can assist staff in developing appropriate FBS's and effective BIP's while working directly with your students modeling for your staff techniques to de-escalating student behavior.
+NRIC behavioral intervention specialists work with educators and related service staff to develop the skills necessary to better support students in the least restrictive environment.
+Our BIS can assist staff in developing appropriate FBS's and effective BIP's while working directly with your students and modeling techniques of de-escalating student behavior.